Set Achievable Content Marketing Goals: & Manage Expectations [Video]

 Time-based: your goal exists within a set time frame in which it should be achieved.
 Instead of just aiming to "increase organic traffic by 100%", make it "increase organic traffic by 100% within the next 90 days".

-- Technology: The different technological solutions you’ll make use of for your marketing strategy
+Technology: The different technological solutions you’ll use for your marketing strategy.

 Conclusion – What to Expect?

-If you make sure to keep your priorities in line and create reasonable goals, then you’re setting up your content marketing strategy for success.
-What can you expect from content marketing in the long-term?
-If you’re successful at outputting quality content regularly and stick to it, you can always expect more from content marketing.
+If you keep your priorities in line and create reasonable goals, you’re setting up your content marketing strategy for success.
+What can you expect from content marketing in the long term?
+If you publish quality content regularly and stick to it, you can always expect more from content marketing.
 As said before, it takes the better part of a year for your content strategy to start showing its results in terms of traffic.
 It can take even longer than that before you reach a point where your marketing strategy starts translating into income.
 In Content Inc, Joe Pulizzi says that monetization takes around 15-17 months of consistent quality content creation for a content marketing strategy.

 As long as you're putting in the effort, a content marketing strategy will give you better and better rewards.